arunmalik1/Tanzanian-Water-Well-Classification/README.md

 Basin, subvillage, region, region code, district_code, lga and ward are all variables given to determine geographic location.
 I chose to keep region code and district_code because they are numerical.
 I chose region because I wanted the names of regions and the variables didn't contain any null or 0's as a value.

 Scheme_management and scheme_name are data for who operates the waterpoint.
-I chose to use scheme_management because it has more comeplete data.
+I chose to use scheme_management because it has more complete data.

 Extraction_type, extraction_type_group and extraction_type_class are all extraction methods.
 I chose extraction_type because it has the most granular data.